KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 - All of the coins (including the pre-mine) are now located on the node that mined two blocks.
 Do not split them with a normal transaction.
 Rather, split them using this tool: [link](https://github.com/KMDLabs/pos64staker).
 - On the first node use 'setgenerate true 0' to enable staking.
 - On the second node use 'setgenerate true 1' (or use a desired processor number instead '1') to enable mining.
 - Use the [getbalance64](../komodo-api/wallet.html#getbalance64) method to ensure that there are coins staking in all 64 segids before block 10.
+The utxos may appear on any list, including both staking and nonstaking.

 Following the above instructions will ensure that the Smart Chain is stable.